 After the principal and dean of students meet with the academic staff to receive input, specific students may warrant additional input, so they solicit feedback from staff members who have interactions with those students in other settings, such as Job Training, the kitchen, in a discipleship relationship, etc. The administrative committee makes the final determination regarding Honor Code recipients and the areas awarded to students.

 The honor code is presented by the president at the last chapel or final event at the end of each quarter.

 The student who models Respect for Authority:

 - Has learned to accept the correction of adults or immediate supervisors in a positive way, without complaining or arguing.
-The student asks questions for further clarification, but does so in an appropriate way and at the appropriate time.
+The student asks questions for further clarification but does so in an appropriate way and at the appropriate time.

 - Addresses authority with their proper title of respect (e.g., Mr., Mrs. Miss, Dean, President, Teacher, Coach).
-They do not use nicknames, other than to abbreviate names which are either very long or difficult to say, which are established with general staff agreement.
+They do not use nicknames, other than to abbreviate names that are either very long or difficult to say, which are established with general staff agreement.

-- Addresses authority with appropriate body language and tone of voice (e.g., looks at the person in authority as they speak to them, does not roll eyes or show other visible physical signs of disrespect).
+- Addresses authority with appropriate body language and tone of voice (e.g., looks at the person in authority as they speak to them, does not roll eyes, or show other visible physical signs of disrespect).

-- Uses proper method of getting the attention when needed of the person of authority (e.g., raises their hand in class at the appropriate time or in a public situation such as the dining hall).
+- Uses the proper method of getting the attention when needed of the person of authority (e.g., raises their hand in class at the appropriate time or in a public situation such as the dining hall).
 If they need to speak with a person of authority not sitting at their table, they gain permission from the adult at the table to go speak to that person, looking first to see if that person is engaged in another conversation.
 If so, the student waits until that conversation is done before going to address the person.